nullstack/nullstack/README.md

 <img src='https://raw.githubusercontent.com/nullstack/nullstack/master/nullstack.png' height='60' alt='Nullstack'>

-Fullstack components for one man armies.
+Full-stack components for one man armies.

 a.k.a the framework that solves my daily problem and maybe yours.

+## What is Nullstack?

+Nullstack is a full-stack framework for building progressive web applications that connects a stateful UI layer to specialized microservices in the same component using plain idiomatic javascript.
+This allows you to focus on solving your business logic instead of writing glue code.

 ## Getting Started